LCC0528/good-first-issue/CONTRIBUTING.md

 # Contributing to Good First Issue

 Thanks for your interest in contributing!
-This guide will help you get started.
+This guide will help you get started .

 ## Prerequisites